Open-Fuego/my-nature-outing/README.md

-Check out our other cool coding tools [HERE](https://open-fuego.github.io/Open-Fuego-Coding-Tools/)
+Check out our other cool coding tools at [Open Fuego](https://open-fuego.github.io/Open-Fuego-Coding-Tools/)